Venice is one of Europe’s most unique and stunning places to visit.

 - Attend the Venice Carnival.
 Bonus points if you purchase and wear a Venetian mask!

 - Get out onto the water and float down the Grand Canal.
+Try booking a Grand Canal Gondola Ride for the ultimate Venice experience.

 - Buy some hand-blown glass on the island of Murano.
 Murano is famous for the craft of hand-blown glass making.
 It’s known to be home to the masters in this industry.